FROZEN: Bank accounts of husband and wife Ahmed Ali Riaz (right) and Mubashra Ali Malik (left) were frozen after an NCA application (YouTube)

 All of the frozen bank accounts in question are with the Emirates NBD Bank PJSC, owned by the Dubai Government, which is one of the largest banking groups in the Middle East.

-One of the frozen accounts in question belongs to British Virgin Islands company Ultimate Holdings MGT Limited, which is run by Hasan Nawaz Sharif, a son of former Pakistani prime minister Nawaz Sharif, 69, who held office until July 2017, when he was removed from office by the Supreme Court of Pakistan following revelations from the Panama Papers leaks about offshore companies that revealed details of some properties owned in London.
+One of the frozen accounts in question belongs to British Virgin Islands company Ultimate Holdings MGT Limited, which was linked to Hasan Nawaz Sharif, a son of former Pakistani prime minister Nawaz Sharif, 69, who held office until July 2017, when he was removed from office by the Supreme Court of Pakistan following revelations from the Panama Papers leaks about offshore companies that revealed details of some properties owned in London.

 ASSETS: The property in Hyde Park Place bought for £42.5 million (Google)

-These included a multi-million pound property in Hyde Park Place, Hyde Park, central London, still owned by Ultimate Holdings MGT Limited.
+These included a multi-million pound property in Hyde Park Place, Hyde Park, central London, still registered as being owned by Ultimate Holdings MGT Limited.

-Land Registry records say the company paid £42.5 million for it in 2016 when Hasan Nawaz Sharif had a charge against the property and was listed on the title deed as the lender.
+Land Registry records say the company paid £42.5 million for it in 2016 when Hasan Nawaz Sharif had a charge in his name against the property and was listed on the title deed as the lender.

 Since 2017, the lender is now listed as the bank Emirates NBD PJSC, which now, instead, has a charge on the property.

 Another frozen account is jointly held by socialites Bina Riaz, 64, and Sana Salman who are wife and daughter respectively of Malik Riaz Hussain, 65, one of Pakistan's richest business tycoons who founded Bahria Town, the largest privately held real estate development company in Asia.